 This need to look more carefully was reflected in another recent case, involving an employee who was resistant to discussing her health issues and would not allow contact with her GP.
 In this case, the Court of Appeal found in favour of her employer, Liberata UK Ltd, because the company did all it could “reasonably be expected to have done”.
 Liberata UK Ltd did not rely solely upon occupational health advice, but reviewed it in the light of their own experience and impressions of the employee, and undertook its own further investigations.

 In creating and maintaining a culture of wellbeing, an employer should start from a perspective of how best to provide everyone with responsible support and protection from unfair or discriminatory treatment and should reflect that in processes and practice.
 If anyone has issues that impact on how they may perform a particular function, whether related to physical or mental health, then it is important to look at how to introduce reasonable adjustments to enable them to fulfil the role.

-The Employment team will be hosting a masterclass on managing mental health in the workplace on Tuesday 10th July; for more information on how to book for the event, contact firstname.lastname@example.org.
-Alternatively, you can contact Chris or a member of the Employment team on 02380 717717 or email email@example.com.
+For more information on how you can support your employees with their mental health, you can contact Chris or a member of the Employment team on 02380 717717 or email email@example.com.